addiscent/iplog-to-sql-table/README.md

 Description:

     Reads an IP log file, parses fields from each line, and inserts one record of fields for each line into an SQL database table.
-If the specified table does not already exist in the SQL database, it will be created.
-If a table already exists, the IP log records are appended.

     If parsing an IP log file line fails due to malformed fields, or if the field does not pass validation, that record will not be inserted into the table.
 However, further attempts will be made to fetch, parse, and insert subsequent lines and records, until EOF.

+    If the specified table does not already exist in the SQL database, it will be created.
+If a table already exists, records in the table for which IP log file entries already exist will not be inserted.

     Usage:  ipl-to-db fname=logfilename dhname=dbhostname duname=dbusername
             dupwd=dbuserpasswd dname=dbname tname=tblname hname=hostname
             [insert] [maxl=number] [pbrk] [ibrk] [maxverb]

     Where:  fname=   IP log file name, (required) dhname=   SQL db server, (host), name, (required) duname=   SQL db user name, (required)